Spoil dad this Father's Day by treating him to lunch at one of these top Sydney spots.

 Premium-cut meats and water views converge at I'm Angus Steakhouse on Cockle Bay Wharf.

-For Father's Day you can do little better, with I'm Angus pulling out all the stops to please today.
-Order up a signature I'm Angus Scotch Fillet or Sirloin and compliment it with a cool glass of beer.
+For Father's Day, you can't do better than with I'm Angus pulling out all the stops.
+Order up a signature I'm Angus Scotch Fillet or Sirloin and complement it with a cool glass of beer.
 It's secretly all he wants from you today.

 Address: The Promenade, Cockle Bay Wharf, Sydney